couetilc/react-social-icons/README.md

 ### `fallback`

+Overrides the default icon shown when a network does not match the given URL.

-Accepts a network
+Accepts a network:

 ```js
 <SocialIcon fallback="pinterest" /> // renders pinterest icon
 ```

-Or an icon definition
+Or an icon definition:

 ```js
 <SocialIcon fallback={{ icon, mask, color }} /> // renders custom icon